resurrectethos/citation-verifier/DOCUMENTATION.md

 2.  **Installation:**
     *   Clone the repository.
+    *   Run `npm install` in the root directory to install the dependencies for the frontend.
-    *   Run `npm install` in the root directory to install the dependencies for both the frontend and the backend.
+    *   Run `npm install` in the `backend` directory to install the dependencies for the backend.

 3.  **Running the Frontend:**
     *   `cd` into the root directory.